Updated: Sep 18

 If you have accumulated so much stuff that letting go of it feels insurmountable you may also feel that any meaningful change in your life is impossible.

-If you are holding on to things from far in your past, you may have deep insecurities.
 Our home is a reflection of our internal state of being, not anything for us to judge and yet exactly what needs to be worked on.

 At ZenSmith, we call this work a journey, and like any journey worth taking, the most valued gift to come from the lessons learned along the way is self-discovery.